Skip To Content Skip To Menu Skip To Footer

 Introduction

-The department frequently offers courses exploring such diverse subjects as ethnomusicology, music and gender, film music, ecologies of listening, music and politics, and popular music.
+The department frequently offers courses exploring such diverse subjects as ethnomusicology, music and gender, music in media, sound and the environment, music and politics, and popular music.

 Course descriptions, requirements for the major, FAQs and other information may be found on the department web site.